davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-07-15-ranelagh-harriers-coad-cup-handicap-2015.md

 Well, I found myself working up in 'town' on a gloomy Tuesday and it just so happened to be the same day as the [Ranelagh Harriers](http://www.ranelagh-harriers.com) Coad Cup summer handicap race.
 Perfect planning.

 This race is just shy of five miles in the beautiful surroundings of Richmond Park.
-I've previously run itfour times since [2007](/2007/07/ranelagh-harriers-coad-cup-2007/) and having not taken part since 2012 it was goodto come back.
+I've previously run it four times since [2007](/2007/07/ranelagh-harriers-coad-cup-2007/) and having not taken part since 2012 it was good to come back.

 The plan was to have a steady mid-week run (this will be my third week in a row of doing two runs!
 Yup, I'm not running much at present.) and meet up with club-mates who I'd not seen in a long time.
 It was lovely.